All cranes shall be operated and maintained in accordance with any and all applicable regulations and as recommended by the manufacturer.

 The operator of the aforementioned devices shall perform his/her duties as follows:

 - Equipment shall be operated by a qualified operator or trainee that is under the direct supervision of the qualified operator.
-Exception: Maintenance and test personnel and inspectors, when in the performance of their duties, shall be allowed access only after permission has been granted by the operator;
+Exception: Maintenance, test personnel, and inspectors, when in the performance of their duties, shall be allowed access only after permission has been granted by the operator;

 - The operator, when operating the equipment, shall maintain full attention on the task being performed (e.g., no use of headsets, music);